danieledurante/nEM/Election-Data-Tutorial.md

 # Compute the log-likelihood of the full model
 prior <- poLCA:::poLCA.updatePrior(b, x_election_3_step, R_election_3_step)
 llik_3_step_classical[rep] <- sum(log(rowSums(prior * poLCA:::poLCA.ylik.C(fit_unconditional[[3]],
                                   y_election_3_step))))}
 )[3]
 ```

+---
-#### 4. Bias-corrected 3-step algorithm (three-step)
+#### 6. Bias-corrected 3-step algorithm (three-step)

 Here we implement the modification proposed by [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved) of the classical three-step methods, in order to reduce the bias of the estimators.
-This strategy is discussed in Sections 1.2 and 4 of our paper, and proceed as follows:
+This strategy is discussed in Sections 1.2 of our paper, and proceed as follows:

 1. Estimate a latent class model without covariates `f_cheating_unconditional <- cbind(MORALG, CARESG, KNOWG, LEADG, DISHONG, INTELG, MORALB, CARESB, KNOWB, LEADB, DISHONB, INTELB) ~ 1`.
 This requires the function `unconditional_em()` (in `LCA-Covariates-Algorithms.R)`.
 2. Using the estimates in 1, predict the latent classes *s*<sub>*i*</sub>, *i* = 1, ..., *n*, by assigning each unit *i* to the class *r* with the highest predicted probability.
 Compute also the classification error by applying equation (6) in [Vermunt (2010)](https://academic.oup.com/pan/article-abstract/18/4/450/1518615/Latent-Class-Modeling-with-Covariates-Two-Improved).